-Statement of Financial Accounting Standards, or SFAS, No. 161 "Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133," or SFAS 161 - In March 2008, the Financial Accounting Standards Board, or FASB, issued SFAS 161, which requires disclosures of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for and how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
+SFAS No. 161 "Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133," or SFAS 161 - In March 2008, the FASB issued SFAS 161, which requires disclosures of how and why an entity uses derivative instruments, how derivative instruments and related hedged items are accounted for and how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
 SFAS 161 is effective for us on January 1, 2009.
-We have not assessed the impact of SFAS 161 on our consolidated results of operations, cash flows or financial position.
+We are in the process of assessing the impact of SFAS 161 on our disclosures.

 SFAS No. 160 "Noncontrolling Interests in Consolidated Financial Statements, an amendment of Accounting Research Bulletin No. 51," or SFAS 160 - In December 2007, the FASB issued SFAS 160, which establishes accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
-The Statement also establishes reporting requirements that provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
+SFAS 160 also establishes reporting requirements that provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
 SFAS 160 is effective for us on January 1, 2009.
-We have not assessed the impact of SFAS 160 on our consolidated results of operations, cash flows or financial position.
+We are assessing the impact of the adoption SFAS 160, and believe that it will not have a significant impact on our consolidated results of operations, cash flows or financial position.
+Any required changes to presentation and disclosures will be made in our first filing following the effective date of this standard.